yosiris-m/enthec_planetExpress_app/README.md

 # Frontend Challenge

-In this repository you will find the source code for the Enthec Solutions front-end challenge.
+In this repository you will find the source code as a front-end challenge.

 **Website**: https://yosiris-m.github.io/enthec_planetExpress_app/